LiskArchive/lisk-legacy-docs/intro.md

 #### Login via Face ID

 This function can be enabled on the "Settings" page of Lisk mobile, if the device supports biometric login methods.

-### 3D touch action menu

-Quick way to perform most popular actions of Lisk Mobile, without the need to open the app.

 ## Contribute to the Codebase